whennemuth/kuali-cloudformation/kuali_jenkins/documentation/jobs/kuali-build/job.md

 **Feature build and deploy**

-*"I have committed new code to my feature branch "myfeature" in git, and I want to build and deploy the changes to my own test landscape "playground"*:
+*"I have committed new code to my feature branch "myfeature" in git, and I want to build and deploy those changes to my own test landscape "playground"*:

 ![](scenario1.png)